Research output per year

 Planetary Health Education

-Dr Seneviratne founded the Girawa Project in 2021 establishing a Planetary Health education programme for secondary school students in Sri Lanka, Brazil, Kenya and beyond.
+Dr Seneviratne founded the Girawa Project in 2020 establishing a Planetary Health education programme for secondary school students in Sri Lanka, Brazil and Kenya.
 Girawa is an organizational member of the Planetary Health Alliance.
-Through this project she uses pedagogical approaches to improve planetary health education for secondary level students globally and is currently researching the effectiveness of Youth Clubs and "Educommunication" as a means of Planetary Health education and interaction between youth of different countries, in collaboration with UNILINS (University Centre Lins) in Brazil and the Foundation of Goodness in Sri Lanka.
+Through this project she uses pedagogical approaches to improve planetary health education for secondary level students globally and is currently researching the effectiveness of Youth Clubs and "Educommunication" as a means of Planetary Health education and interaction between youth of different countries, in collaboration with Dr David Channon (RHUL), the Foundation of Goodness in Sri Lanka, Planetary Health Brazil led by Professor Antonio Saraiva, University of São Paulo (USP) and the Planetary Health Alliance.

 Dr Seneviratne leads teaching of human anatomy and physiology for the Department of Health Studies, with an emphasis on environmental and social determinants of health for the BSc Health Studies and MSc Occupational Therapy degrees.